simoncblyth/j/issues/opticksMode3-2nd-wave-contents-comparison.rst

   * MODE=2 FOCUS=0,0,80 ~/opticks/u4/tests/U4SimtraceTest.sh ana

-* TODO : gxt G4CXTest.sh standalone examination of 3inch PMT (target the side especially)
+* DONE : gxt G4CXTest.sh standalone examination of 3inch PMT (target the side especially)

+  * found virtual Water wrapper 1e-3mm from the Pyrex, increased to 1mm
+  * found that Water///Steel border not absorbing, enabled U4Tree osur implicits to get it to work

 * TODO : get plab labelling to work and mark points more clearly
-* TODO : construct query to find photon indices of PMT 3inch SD where the photon comes in backwards
+* TODO : construct query to find photon indices of PMT 3inch SD where the photon comes in backwards, lack of identity in B problematic

-  * try using identity info 1st

 * TODO : insitu simtrace, to give cleaner backdrop for onephotonplot